Audit · Open Source

 fasten

 The substrate.
-Record what happened — correlated across every transport, hash-chained so it can't be quietly rewritten.
+Records what happened, correlated across every transport, hash-chained so it can't be quietly rewritten.

 One Substrate · Three Products